 Coming up with an appropriate name for this snake was troublesome.
 Hypomelanistic Durango Mountain Pine Snake is certainly a mouthful.
 Just contemplating the act of saying it makes one weary.
 Also, a unique designation is needed to keep from confusing this particular hypo with other potential hypos and, to cover all bases, all future hypos.
-So, to avoid the embarrassment of some cutesy appellation concocted after one too many gin and tonics, we are going to take the chicken’s way out and call these animals — VR Hypo Deppei, aka, VRHD.
+So, to avoid the embarrassment of some cutesy appellation concocted after one too many gin and tonics, we are going to take the chicken’s way out and call these animals — VR Hypo Deppei, and even better and shorter, VRHD.
 If you are really lazy you can just call them VDs . . . though blurting out that you want some VD could raise a few eyebrows.

 Enter the VRHD

 Our group of deppei originated from the Los Mimbres collecting locality in the state of Durango, Mexico.
 We were fortunate to have begun our deppei journey with wild and F1 animals.
 This gave us a broad array of genetic variation from the beginning.
 The emergence of the VRHD gene(s) came relatively late in the history of our work with the species.